Key takeaways:

 - Domain availability

-- Branding.
 Choose a domain extension that matches your brand identity.
-For instance, a trendy gTLD like “.tech” might serve you better if you’re focused on technology.
-It helps your website stand out and communicates your brand’s niche more effectively.
+For instance, a trendy gTLD like .tech might serve you better if you’re focused on technology.
+It helps your website stand out and effectively communicates your brand’s niche.

-- Industry relevance.
 Does your chosen extension relate to your industry or niche?
-As discussed, extensions like “.store” for e-commerce, “.org” for non-profits, or “.edu” for educational institutions communicate the nature of your website.
+Extensions like .store for eCommerce, .org for nonprofits, or .edu for educational institutions communicate the nature of your website.

-- Location.
 A ccTLD is excellent if your business or content targets a specific region.
-For example, a UK-based business would benefit from a “.uk” domain.
+For example, a UK-based business would benefit from a .uk domain.

-- Domain availability.
-With so many established websites, there’s a good chance that someone has already taken your desired domain name with a “.com” extension.
-New individualized domain extensions have also been added, offering alternatives for traditional extensions.
+With so many established websites, there’s a good chance that someone has already taken your desired domain name with a .com extension.
+Recently introduced generic top-level domain extensions have been added to offer alternatives.

 - Search availability.
 Use a domain name search tool by domain registrars (like Network Solutions) to check your desired domain name and extension’s availability.
 The search tool will tell you if it’s free or if someone else has registered it.